 Tumors of the Thymus Gland

 Thymomas are tumors that arise in thymic epithelial cells of the thymus gland and may be benign (usually harmless) or malignant (cancerous).
-They may occur in the usual location of the thymus gland in the mediastinum and in other regions where the thymus gland sometimes located, such as the neck, thyroid gland, or lungs.
+They may occur in the usual location of the thymus gland in the mediastinum and in other regions where the thymus gland is sometimes located, such as the neck, thyroid gland, or lungs.
 Other tumors that may occur in the thymus include thymic lymphomas, germ cell tumors, and carcinoids.

 The symptoms of thymomas may be related to the tumor’s location in the chest (such as shortness of breath).
 Still, these tumors may also be discovered due to paraneoplastic syndromes associated with cancer.
 There are several of these types of conditions.

 - Myasthenia Gravis (MG).
-The autoimmune condition myasthenia gravis occurs in roughly 25% of people with thymomas, but may also occur with thymic hyperplasia.
+The autoimmune condition myasthenia gravis occurs in roughly 25% of people with thymomas but may also occur with thymic hyperplasia.
 MG is an autoimmune neuromuscular disease caused by problems in communication between nerves and muscles.
-It characterized by profound weakness of muscles (both in the extremities and respiratory muscles—this can lead to breathing problems).
+It is characterized by profound weakness of muscles (both in the extremities and respiratory muscles—this can lead to breathing problems).

 - Pure Red Cell Aplasia.
 This condition is a rare autoimmune disorder in which T-cells are directed against red blood cells’ precursors, leading to severe anemia.
 It occurs in roughly 5% of people with thymomas.